ansys/scade-examples/doc/source/index.rst

       :link: contributing
       :link-type: doc

-      Learn how to contribute to SCADE Tech Blog article models.
+      Learn how to contribute to SCADE example models.

 * :ref:`search`